Sarà perché ti amo

 "Sarà perché ti amo" (/it/; "It must be because I love you") is a song by Italian pop group Ricchi e Poveri, released in 1981 as the lead single from their ninth studio album, E penso a te.
 It became one of their biggest hits.

 History

 The song was released in February 1981 on Baby Records and premiered live at the 31st edition of the Sanremo Festival in 1981.
 The song featured also on the album E penso a te.
 The song was included in the musical score of Claude Miller's An Impudent Girl (1985), and in Italy the film was subsequently released as Sarà perché ti amo.
-The song has been used in several movie soundtracks, among others the 2003 French horror film High Tension and Tigers, Sweden's submission to the 94th Academy Awards (2020).
-They also recorded the song in Spanish with the title Será porque te amo.
+They also recorded the song in Spanish with the title "Será porque te amo" with lyrics by Luis Gómez-Escolar.
+It briefly regained popularity after it was played (and the tifosi sang it) at the F1 2026 Italian Grand Prix after it was won by Italian race driver Andrea Kimi Antonelli, the first Italian to win an Italian Grand Prix in 60 years.